Open your eyes. A sliver of light slides through the window of her tent, of her apartment. She sits up.

 Change to waterfall.
 Hmmmm.
 Louder.
 There.
 Set to automatic upon exit.

 Without breaking stride, she grabs hold of the left lens on her goggles, twists it a quarter turn and takes an exhaustive look around.
 To her one eye, the world is suddenly grey and lifeless, dark.
 To the other, the crowd is flowing by still, avoiding her, paying her no attention.
-Once the perimeter is clear she drops to her knees and rolls under an old rusty personal transit tube, under an air vent gushing a warm humid night air.
-Once inside the maintenance cubicle, she twists her right lens.
-She had begun writing a decor for the cubicle on the overlay she had designed using the Happiness 5 programming but had eventually thought it too risky.
-Besides, she reminds herself, the plain interface, with its cushioned, round-edged dullness kept her sharp, attentive.
+Once she is certain the perimeter is clear she drops to her knees and rolls under an old rusty personal transit tube, under an air vent gushing a warm humid night air.
+Inside the maintenance cubicle, she gathers herself and twists her right lens too to the grey lifeless night.
+She had begun writing a decor for the cubicle on the overlay she had designed using the old Happiness 3 programming but had eventually thought it too risky.
+Besides, she reminds herself, the blank slate that provided the physical foundation for the augmented reality, with its cushioned, round-edged dullness kept her sharp, attentive.

-From their perch, the pair sit in silent awe for a long moment, side by side, admiring the spectacle of a city being born at night.
+From their perch, the pair sit in silent awe for a long moment, side by side, admiring the spectacle of a city being born into the night.